PipelineAI/pipeline/docs/troubleshooting/README.md

 # Troubleshooting

+## Gathering More Information
+* If your server starts, try running `pipeline predict-server-logs` or `pipeline train-server-logs` to collect the startup logs.
+* Please send all relevant information to PipelineAI [Support](#pipelineai-24x7-support) (Slack, Email, or Web).

 ## UnicodeDecodeError: 'ascii' codec can't decode byte 0xa0 in position 40: ordinal not in range(128)
 * You likely have a pickling issue.
 * Make sure that you are using Python 3.
 We see issues when training on Python 2 (your environment), then unpickling with Python 3 (PipelineAI Model Runtime Environment)